lwanger/cooked_input/docs/quick_start.rst

 This is just the tip of the iceberg of what `get_int` can do.
 There are a lot of examples of using `get_int` in `get_ints.py` in the `cooked_input` examples directory, such as more complex validators and customized error messages.
-The `exampples` directory is a good place to look to see how to use many of `cooked_input`'s features.
+The `examples` directory is a good place to look to see how to use many of `cooked_input`'s features.

 Getting Dates:
 --------------

 A good example of how `cooked_input` can be helpful is `get_date <file:///C:/Users/len_w/OneDrive/Documents/IO/code/cooked_input/build/sphinx/html/get_input_convenience.html#get-date>`_.
-`get_date` is used to get a dates and times (more specifically a Python `datetime <https://docs.python.org/3/library/datetime.html#time-objects>`_ value.)
+`get_date` is used to get dates and times (more specifically a Python `datetime <https://docs.python.org/3/library/datetime.html#time-objects>`_ value.)
 Today's date is used in the example below as the ``maximum`` beause it doesn't make sense that the user's birthday is in the future::